Student Accommodation Policies

 - In instances where there is a dispute, the student, instructor, University administrative staff, and/or the access coordinator will make every effort to resolve the disagreement.

-- If a resolution cannot be reached, the student, instructor, or University administrative staff may seek informal resolution by submitting a Request for Review of the disputed decision to the University of Rochester Director of Disability Compliance.
-The Director of Disability Compliance will attempt to resolve the dispute.
+- If a resolution cannot be reached, the student, instructor, or University administrative staff may seek informal resolution by submitting a Request for Review of the disputed decision to the University of Rochester Associate Vice Provost of Disability Compliance.
+The Associate Vice Provost of Disability Compliance will attempt to resolve the dispute.

-- If the dispute cannot be resolved the Director of Disability Compliance will convene the Eligibility Assessment Committee within seven (7) working days of receiving the Request for Review.
+- If the dispute cannot be resolved the Associate Vice Provost of Disability Compliance will convene the Eligibility Assessment Committee within seven (7) working days of receiving the Request for Review.

 - The Committee will review the Request for Review and any additional relevant information from University personnel in order to render a decision within ten (10) working days from the date of receiving the Request for Review.